B.A.S.I.C. – Island

 1) Who is the B.A.S.I.C.
 Program For?

-The B.A.S.I.C. program is available for anyone who is interested in receiving one of the program’s services.
+The B.A.S.I.C. program is available for anyone who is interested in utilizing one of the program’s services.
 There are no restriction on age or diagnosis.

-This program is primarily accessed by individuals with Autism for one on one or group Intervention; however the B.A.S.I.C. program provides an array of behaviour related services.
+This program is primarily accessed by individuals with autism for one-on-one or group intervention.
+However, the B.A.S.I.C. program also provides an array of behaviour-related services.

 2) Where are the Services Available?